-The Water Quality Financing Administration issued \$50.0 million in Bay Restoration Bonds in April, 2008 with a true interest cost of 4.03% and another \$100.0 million in April, 2014 with a true interest cost of 2.55%.
-The Administration expects to issue \$180.0 million in Bay Restoration Bonds in FY 2016 and another \$100.0 million in FY 2017.
-Bay Restoration Bond debt outstanding and required debt service for the past five fiscal years and projections for the next ten fiscal years are shown in Graph 8 below.
+The Water Quality Financing Administration has issued a total of \$320.0 million over three sales in FY 2008, 2014, and 2016.
+The most recent sale occurred in December 2015 and totaled \$180.0 million.
+The bonds received a 2.59% TIC.
+Another \$100.0 million issuance is anticipated in FY 2020.
+Bay Restoration Bond debt outstanding and required debt service for the past five fiscal years and projections for the next 10 fiscal years are shown in Graph 8 below.

-The timing and amount of future bond issuances will depend on the fee revenue attained and project funding requirements as upgrades of WWTP proceed.
+The timing and amount of future bond issuances will depend on the fee revenue attained and project cash flow funding requirements as upgrades of WWTP proceed.
 The following table provides a detailed summary of projected Bay Restoration Bond debt activity.